-- The RAM-nesty (Amnesty) Policy A policy that can apply to Students or Student Organizations that seek medical assistance for someone experiencing a medical emergency due to the use of alcohol or drugs. - Policies Subject to the Community Standards Process Policies that apply to all Students and Student Organizations.
+The RAM-nesty (Amnesty) Policy - A policy that can apply to Students or Student Organizations that seek medical assistance for someone experiencing a medical emergency due to the use of alcohol or drugs.
+Subject to the Community Standards Process - A sampling of policies that apply to all Students and Student Organizations.
+Note that this list is not intended to be exhaustive.